MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 ms.topic: how-to
 ms.date: 10/28/2024

-# Customer intent: As a Log Analytics workspace administrator, I want to create a custom table with the Auxiliary table plan, so that I can ingest and retain data at a low cost for auditing and compliance.
+# Customer intent: As a Log Analytics workspace administrator, I want to delete data from tables in my Log Analytics workspace if the data is ingested by mistake, corrupt, or includes personal identifiable details.
 ---

 # Delete data ingested to a Log Analytics workspace (Preview)